final-hill/decorator-contracts/README.md

 In the above example the post-condition of executing push on a stack is that it is not empty.
 If this assertion fails an `AssertionError` is raised.

-Static features, including the constructor, can not be assigned an `ensures` declaration.
+Static features, including the constructor, cannot be assigned an `ensures` declaration.
 In the future this may be enabled for non-constructor static methods but the implications are not clear at present.

 In addition to the `self` argument there is also an `old` argument which provides access to the values of any getters of the instance before its associated member was executed.